CleanCut/rusty_engine/scenarios/road_race.md

     * Hazard B: Anti-Powerup - hitting the anti-powerup causes a new type of obstacle to appear
     * Hazard C: Afterburners - road speed increases
 * Polish
-    * Make the car turn (rotate) smoothly instead of suddenly, and have the speed the car moves in the y direction vary proportianally to how much the car is rotated.
+    * Make the car turn (rotate) smoothly instead of suddenly, and have the speed the car moves in the y direction vary proportionally to how much the car is rotated.
     * Randomize the rotation of the obstacles
     * Add support for driving the car via mouse input
     * Add controls to change or turn off the music
     * Add text indicators of things that happen (collisions, powerups, etc.)
     * Add the ability to pause and resume the game
-    * Collect points for every obstacle that you pass, display the score in the corner during the game, add an end screen showing the final score.
+    * Collect points for every obstacle that you pass, display the score in the corner during the game, and add an end screen showing the final score.
     * Instead of ignoring obstacles that collide with each other, take one of the colliding items and set it to a new random starting position.
     * Make it so you can't hit the same obstacle twice (currently if you wiggle back and forth you can run into the same obstacle multiple times)